rajgupta2399/Learn-Nextjs/README.md

 - Server Side Data Fetching > Client Side Data Fetching

 ### 🔥 Next Js Static Site Generation

+- SSG means Static Site Generation in next js when we have to make an api call and store in npm run build.
+The Api call and the data store in file and make a ready HTML page during build the project. so the page loads in the browser very fast in case of Client Side and Server Side Data fetching in Next js.

 ```bash
 import React from "react";
 import styles from "../page.module.css";